nicklasb/Controller/README.md

 * Make data from peripherals appear on the controller screen

 Upcoming:
-* Implement a support for a lot ofdifferent sensors in the peripherals (see that repo)
+* Implement support for a lot of different sensors in the peripherals (see that repo)
 * Add GSM reporting and control

-The first evolution is hard-coded to a specific setup, the next will attempt to be more dynamic.

 ## Platform